jillusc/Filmofiles/README.md

 ### Browse page

 The next page is where all of the published (approved by the Admin) film reviews are stored, again in cards.
-Users can see a summary in the form of an image, either the film poster or a placeholder image of popcorn, the film's title, the review's slug (labelled as Tagline to be more user-friendly), the author's name of the review and the date, and finally a READ button which links to the review_detail page for that specfic review.
-The page has pagination and displays six review cards per pages.
+Users can see a summary in the form of an image, either the film poster or a placeholder image of popcorn; the film's title, the review's slug, the review author's name, the date, and finally a READ button which links to the review_detail page for that particular review.
+The page has pagination and displays six review cards per page.
 The pagination links change from red to yellow on hover to show they are interactive elements.<br><br>
 <img src="README%20images/page-browse.png">

 ### Add review page

 This page presents a form in which Users can enter their review for submission.
-The fields include: Film (a dropdown menu which displays the film title and genre), Review content, Tagline, Rating /10 (a dropdown) and finally a Submit button.
+The fields include: Film (a dropdown menu which displays the film title and genre), Review content, slug (labelled as Tagline to be more user-friendly), Rating /10 (a dropdown) and finally a Submit button.
 Upon successful submission, an appropriate message appears.<br><br>
 <img src="README%20images/page-submit_review.png">&nbsp;&nbsp;<img src="README%20images/page-submit_review2.png"><br>
 <img src="README%20images/success-message-review-pending-approval.png">

 ### Sign Up and Log In pages

 These pages both also present simple forms for their respective purposes.
-Upon successful signup, the homepage is loaded; upon successful login, the My Profile page.<br><br>
+Upon successful signup, the homepage is loaded; upon successful login, the My Profile page.
+Both redirected pages steer the User towards establishing their next options.<br><br>
 <img src="README%20images/page-sign_up.png">&nbsp;&nbsp;<img src="README%20images/page-log_in.png">

 ### My Profile page